Washington gas prices are rising again: Here’s why - NewsBreak

 Washington gas prices are rising again: Here’s why

-SPOKANE, Wash. — Washington is in AAA’s top 10 this week for most expensive gas and largest weekly increase.
+SPOKANE, Wash. — Washington is in the AAA top 10 this week for most expensive gas and largest weekly increase.

 Spokane County’s average gas price this week is $4.58 a gallon, and statewide that number is $4.92.